andrew-guerin/water_quality_interpolations/README.md

 - Point data for sites with shareable pH and calcium data (.csv)

 Code
+- scripts to generate interactive maps showing locations with calcium and pH data used for the interpolations
-- scripts used to generate the calcium and pH interpolations from the corresponding data.
+- scripts used to generate the calcium and pH interpolations from the corresponding data
 WARNING: the above scripts were written for the full databases, which are not provided, and would need to be modified to run on other datasets
 - scripts to mask the raw rasters using country outlines from the rnaturalearth package
 - scripts to reproject the rasters into latitude and longitude, followed by masking with country outlines